Kagankakao/KEGOMODORO/README.md

-# KEGOMODORO - Pomodoro Timer Application
+# KEGOMODORO – Customizable Pomodoro & Stopwatch Timer ⏳

 ## Overview

-KEGOMODORO is a Pomodoro timer application designed to help you manage your time effectively using the Pomodoro Technique.
-This application includes a countdown timer, pause and resume functionality, and a floating window feature.
-It also integrates with Pixela to track and visualize your time management data.
+Welcome to **KEGOMODORO**!
+A completely open-source Pomodoro and Stopwatch timer designed to improve your time management and make working more fun.
+Whether you're studying, working, or just need a reliable timer, KEGOMODORO is here to keep you on track.
+Best of all, it's highly customizable, so you can make it fit your exact needs!

 **TOMATO AND BERSERK THEME!**
 ![image](https://github.com/user-attachments/assets/ee38a43d-438e-4d9c-8320-29097d6b5b5f)